Disable inter-cluster SSL

 So, in order to disable SSL with these defaults, you should just disable SSL at the Spring Service layer by adding the following configuration to your application configuration files:

-server: ssl: enabled: false
+enabled: false

 React Storefront and Admin Console